sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 admin@sonic: sonic-cli-gen generate-show <yang_model_name>
 ```

-The [manifest.json](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#manifest) file should have a specific ON/OFF trigers for CLI auto-generation:
+The [manifest.json](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#manifest) file should have a specific ON/OFF triggers for CLI auto-generation:

 | Path                                 | Type   | Mandatory | Description                                                               |
 | ---------------------------------    | ------ | --------- | ------------------------------------------------------------------------- |
 | /cli/click-cli-auto-generate-config  | boolean| yes       | ON/OFF triger for auto-generation of CLI command *config*.
 Default: false |
 | /cli/click-cli-auto-generate-show    | boolean| yes       | ON/OFF triger for auto-generation of CLI command *show*.
 Default: false   |

-Inside the manifest.json there are [others keys](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#manifest-path-7), that describing a path to a *NOT auto-generated CLI plugins*.
-For example there are:
+Inside the manifest.json there are [other keys](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#manifest-path-7), that describing a path to a `NOT auto-generated CLI plugins`.
+For example, there are:

 | Path                   | Type   | Mandatory | Description                                                     |
 | ---------------------- | ------ | --------- | --------------------------------------------------------------- |